Venue: at The Refinery

 April 30 - May 10, 2026

-A love story rising from the aftermath of Métis displacement.
+Finding love and self following the aftermath of Road Allowance Métis displacement.

 Apples and Train Tracks